OrsonMM/Blast-score-ratio-for-genomics/README.md

 # Dependences

-You need install in all programs in your environmetal path.
+You need install all programs in your environmetal path.
 See instructions for each case:

 1. python3 and libraries seaborn, numpy, dataframe.
 2. BLAST ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/